Brooks County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 16,301, 6,359 households, and 4,015 families residing in the county.
+Of the residents, 21.8% were under the age of 18 and 21.4% were 65 years of age or older; the median age was 44.1 years.
+For every 100 females there were 91.8 males, and for every 100 females age 18 and over there were 89.9 males.
+0.0% of residents lived in urban areas and 100.0% lived in rural areas.

+The racial makeup of the county was 57.1% White, 35.1% Black or African American, 0.3% American Indian and Alaska Native, 0.4% Asian, 0.0% Native Hawaiian and Pacific Islander, 2.8% from some other race, and 4.3% from two or more races.
+Hispanic or Latino residents of any race comprised 5.9% of the population.

+There were 6,359 households in the county, of which 28.6% had children under the age of 18 living with them and 32.6% had a female householder with no spouse or partner present.
+About 28.2% of all households were made up of individuals and 13.9% had someone living alone who was 65 years of age or older.

+There were 7,280 housing units, of which 12.7% were vacant.
+Among occupied housing units, 69.4% were owner-occupied and 30.6% were renter-occupied.
+The homeowner vacancy rate was 1.2% and the rental vacancy rate was 7.7%.

 Racially and ethnically, as a result of the demand for slave labor to work the cotton plantations, the county was majority black from before the American Civil War well into the 20th century.
 Starting in the early 1900s, hundreds of blacks left the county in the Great Migration to northern and midwestern industrial cities to gain better opportunities and escape the oppressive Jim Crow conditions, including the highest rate of lynchings of blacks in Georgia from 1880 to 1930.
-In 2020, its racial makeup was 55.62% non-Hispanic white, 34.87% African American, 0.15% Native American, 0.41% Asian, 0.04% Pacific Islander, 3.06% other, and 5.86% Hispanic or Latino of any race.

 Education

 The Brooks County School District, the school district for the entire county, offers pre-school to grade twelve.
 There are two elementary schools, a middle school and a high school, Brooks County High School.
 The district has 167 full-time teachers and over 2,563 students.